 Unless you grow your own carrots or haunt farmer’s markets, my guess is your knowledge of carrots is somewhat limited.
-For instance, did you know that there are actually 4 major types of carrot, each grown for its unique qualities?
+For instance, did you know that there are actually four major types of carrot, each grown for its unique qualities?
 These four include: Danvers, Nantes, Imperator, and Chantenay.
-This article focuses on growing Nantes carrots, Nantes carrot information and care.
+This article focuses on growing Nantes carrots, Nantes carrot information, and Nantes carrot care.
 Read on to find out just what Nantes carrots are and how to grow Nantes carrots.

 What are Nantes Carrots?

 Nantes carrots were first mentioned and described in the 1885 edition of the Henri Vilmorin family seed catalogue.
 He stated that this carrot variety has a nearly perfect cylindrical root and smooth, almost red, skin that is mild and sweet in flavor.
 Revered for their sweet, crisp flavor, Nantes carrots are rounded at both the tip and root end.

 Carrots originated over 5,000 years ago in present day Afghanistan, and these first carrots were cultivated for their purple root.
 Eventually, carrots were divided into two categories: atrorubens and sativus.
 Atrobuens arose from the east and had yellow to purple roots, while sativus carrots had orange, yellow, and sometimes white roots.

 During the 17th century, a favoring for orange carrots became the vogue and purple carrots fell out of favor.
 At that time, the Dutch developed carrots with the deeper orange carotene pigment we know today.
 Nantes carrots were named for the city on the French Atlantic Coast whose countryside is ideal for Nantes cultivation.